In this post, I’m going to give you some summer hair care tips and tricks to maintain healthy hair in the summer months.

-This stems off the last step, and again, you know your hair best, so modify based on your hair type!
+This stems from the last step, and again, you know your hair best, so modify it based on your hair type!

 Or, if it’s dry outside, I like to use something with argan oil, like this OGX conditioner, that’s extra moisturizing.
 When I do this step, I make sure not to use it too close to my scalp so it doesn’t cause excess oil production!